Please join us as we continue to observe UMSL’s 60th birthday with a guest lecture from alumnus Timothy White, Ph.D. (Political Science, 1982).

 Topic: Diversity, Equity and Inclusion

 The Chancellor’s Certificate in Workplace Diversity, Equity & Inclusion (DEI) is a highly interactive, cohort-based, online professional development program that explores the concepts of diversity, equity, and inclusion in the workplace.
-This non-credit bearing program is open to all professionals in the Greater Saint Louis community.

 The Pierre Laclede Honors College invited five speakers to engage the honors students on a discussion on race and the importance of activism in the past and present.
 The speaker series served to compliment the book, Freedom is a Constant Struggle by Angela Davis, which served as the common read book for the university freshmen.